afunnydev/tinysociety/content/articles/2018-08-06-what-insulation-should-i-get-for-my-tiny-house-roof.md

 *Pros:* Doesn't catch fire easily, doesn't attract rodents, is environmentally sustainable.

-*Cons:* Not as popular a choice in recent years due to the high potential for water damage.
+*Cons:* Not as popular a choice in recent years due to its sensitivity to prolonged moisture exposure.
+With appropriate moisture management and professional [water damage clean-up](https://patriotrestorationtn.com/water-damage-restoration/) when needed, its insulating properties can be preserved.
+The manufacturing process is energy-intensive, and protective gear is required during installation due to the presence of fine fibers.
 A lot of energy is used to create the material, as well as protective gear is needed to install it due to irritating fibers.

 **Cost:** approx. $0.80 - $1.00 per square foot